Jason Austin on the Bagpiper list at

 Greasy and oily substances are in many cases used they have the reverse effect on the reeds and are not good for the skin.

 Treacle and sugar should never be used it penetrates through and damages the clothing."

-MacLellan's "Piper's Handbook" is unusually silent on the
+MacLellan's "Piper's Handbook" is unusually silent on the subject of

 the composition of seasoning,

 the only one he mentions "comes in a can, please follow the makers instructions",

 but in an interesting aside, he states that should one happen to change from one type of seasoning to

 another, one should first rinse out the bag with warm water to which some Dettol has been added.